 And on the one I caught the other week, from Manchester Oxford Road to Lancaster, none of the tables lined up with windows.

-There were also a couple of problems with the Passenger Information System – specifically, the text was so small I couldn’t read it from where I was sitting, which seems rather pointless.
+There were also a couple of problems with the Passenger Information System screen at the ends – specifically, the text was so small I couldn’t read it from where I was sitting, which seems rather pointless.
 Like the ones LNER put into its carriage ends, which you can’t see because the seat backs are so high.
 Oops.

 There is a theory that people who run train companies never catch their own services and so don’t know what they’re like.
 I’d contend that the people who design the things don’t use them either.